Accessibility guide for authors

 Your PDF should now have all accessibility metadata included!

-If you have followed the above steps, your final documents should be accessible.
+If you have followed the above points, your final documents should be accessible.
 You are encouraged to double-check that all accessibility metadata is included.

 Checking the HTML version: